-Cardens Bluff Campground is located near Hampton, Tennessee.
-The trail is primarily used for camping and is best used from April until October.
+Cardens Bluff Campground is a 1 mile lightly trafficked loop trail located near Hampton, Tennessee that features a lake and is good for all skill levels.
+The trail is primarily used for walking and camping and is best used from April until October.

 Absolutely beautiful campground with the campsites arranged on terraces around a hill that juts out into the lake, so most, if not all of them, have a great view of the lake.
 Lots of recreation areas all along the lakefront, from swimming areas to marinas to picnic areas.
 Really pretty scenery every direction you look.
 Recommend using the recreation.gov site to make reservations, as the camp hostess was incredibly unfriendly and unhelpful.
 That was our only complaint--all other campgrounds we visited around the Smoky Mountains had super friendly hosts, happy to give us information, pamphlets, maps and personal suggestions of places to go and things to do and see.
 Not this one; she made us feel like we were a huge bother and inconvenience any time we needed to ask a question.
 She had no answers other than to say she didn't know and it wasn't her job.
 According to her, her job was only to "see that things ran smoothly and make sure people weren't drinking."
 We never got camp instructions or a review card (as we did in every other campground) hence my leaving a review here.